joshkergan/novel-website/docs/EULA.md

 # End-User License Agreement ("Agreement")

-Last updated: February 28, 2018
+Last updated: March 7, 2018
-Please read this End-User License Agreement ("Agreement") carefully before clicking the "I Agree" button, downloading or using Novel Writer ("Application").
+Please read this End-User License Agreement ("Agreement") carefully before downloading or using Novel Writer ("Application").
-By clicking the "I Agree" button, downloading or using the Application, you are agreeing to be bound by the terms and conditions of this Agreement.
+By downloading or using the Application, you are agreeing to be bound by the terms and conditions of this Agreement.
 This Agreement is a legal agreement between you (either an individual or a single entity) and Novel Writer and it governs your use of the Application made available to you by Novel Writer.
 If you do not agree to the terms of this Agreement, do not click on the "I Agree" button and do not download or use the Application.
 The Application is licensed, not sold, to you by Novel Writer for use strictly in accordance with the terms of this Agreement.
 EULA for Novel Writer based on the [EULA example from TermsFeed](https://termsfeed.com/blog/sample-eula-template/).